 External Scholarships are not presented through McMaster, but their website nevertheless lists them.
 They highlight sites like Scholarships Canada, the Student Awards, the Hamilton Community Foundation Awards, Disability Awards, Yconic, and Scholartree.

 How do you know which scholarships to apply for?
 The answer is simple: as many as you can.
-Start by making a list of every scholarship that you qualify for.
-Make a “top-priority” list, which will consist of the scholarships you think you have the strongest likelihood of getting, and then make a calendar of all scholarship application deadlines.
-You might need to eliminate a few scholarships from your list due to time constraints, but if it is possible for you to apply for a scholarship, you should.
+Start by making a list of every scholarship that you qualify for, and begin with the one which you have a strongest likelihood of receiving – there are plenty of easy Canadian scholarships to apply for (and receive).

 FAQs